 Also know as Black Shrimpgoby, Barred Prawngoby, Barred Watchman Goby, Bluefin Watchman Goby, Gudgeon, Prawn Goby, Shrimp Goby, Y-bar Shrimpgoby.

-Found in pairs or colonies sharing their burrow with an alpheid shrimp over sandy areas of reef patches in clearwater coastal and inner reef slopes.
+Found in pairs or colonies, sharing their burrow with an alpheid shrimp, over sandy areas of reef patches, in clear water coastal and inner reef slopes.
+Varies in colour, sometimes different two colours sharing a burrow.

 They feed on benthic invertebrates.